HyperHuman: Hyper-Realistic Human Generation with Latent Structural Diffusion: Appendix

 \subsection{Boarder Impact and Ethical Consideration}

-Generating realistic humans benefits a wide range of applications.
-It enriches creative domains such as art, design, and entertainment by enabling the creation of highly realistic and emotionally resonant visuals~\citep{liu2022learning,liu2022semantic}.
-Besides, it streamlines design processes, reducing time and resources needed for tasks like graphic design and content production.
+Generating realistic humans conditioned on text benefits a wide range of applications.
+It enriches creative domains such as art, design, and entertainment by enabling the creation of highly realistic and emotionally resonant visuals.
+Besides, it streamlines design processes, reducing time and resources needed for tasks like content production.
 However, it could be misused for malicious purposes like deepfake or forgery generation.
 We believe that the proper use of this technique will enhance the machine learning research and digital entertainment.
 We also advocate all the generated images should be labeled as ``synthetic'' to avoid negative social impacts.